ros2/ros2_documentation/source/How-To-Guides/Releasing/GitHub-Manual-Authorization.rst

 Create an access token
 ^^^^^^^^^^^^^^^^^^^^^^

-Go to the github website and login.
+Go to the GitHub website and login.
 Open the settings page, go to `Developer Settings <https://github.com/settings/developers>`_ and click on `Personal access tokens <https://github.com/settings/tokens>`_ in the menu on the left.

 Click the "Generate new token" button, and follow the instructions.